oceanleaving (forthcoming, 2026)

-This artist catalogue is an overview of my solo exhibition stay here stay how stay.
-Featuring art, poetry, and theory, a foreword by Kate Wolforth, as well as essays by Emily Critch and Sonja Boon.
+An overview of my solo exhibition stay here stay how stay, this catalogue features art, poetry, and theory, a foreword by Kate Wolforth, as well as essays by Emily Critch and Sonja Boon.
 Designed by Hazel Eckert and produced by The Rooms.

-Published by Anstruther Press, this poetry chapbook playfully explores intergenerational touches and relations that wash through the lives of trans sex workers in Ktaqmkuk (Newfoundland).
+water/wept playfully explores intergenerational touches and relations that wash through the lives of trans sex workers in Newfoundland.

 This book takes an intimate, collaborative, interdisciplinary autoethnographic approach that both emphasizes the authors’ entangled relationships with the more-than-human, and understands the land and sea-scapes of Newfoundland as integral to their thinking, theorizing, and writing.
 The authors draw on feminist, trans, queer, critical race, Indigenous, decolonial, and posthuman theories in order to examine the relationships between origins, memories, place, identities, bodies, pasts, and futures.